 Return on ad spend is a breakdown of total revenue generated by channels such as social media, organic search, paid search, referral traffic and etc. This metric highlights the most valuable sources that direct traffic to your e-shop.
 It shows which channels are most valuable and where to invest more resources.

 When you combine ROAS with previously mentioned CAC, it paints a more holistic picture of a marketing channels’ performance and profitability, letting you make better decisions.

 With that in mind, the importance of analytics for e-shops cannot be overemphasized.
-In this article we have shared, in our opinion, few of the most important analytics metrics, which you should consider tracking in your E-shop.
-Having in mind the easy integration Google Analytics offers with PrestaShop, we suggest you to start tracking your shops analytics from today.
+In this article, we have shared, in our opinion, a few of the most important analytics metrics, which you should consider tracking in your E-shop.
+Having in mind the easy integration Google Analytics offers with PrestaShop, we suggest you to start tracking your shops’ analytics from today.

 And if you need our help in any step of the way – you can email us at [email protected]